kohlhofer/Crossings/chapters/chapter-05.md

 The fight winds down, both men too tired to continue.
 They separate, find different corners of the room.

-Eli moves toward the door, gone before anyone notices.
 Another glass appears, pushed his way without comment.
 He drinks again, the burn settling in his chest.
 The room grows warmer, or perhaps the alcohol makes it seem so.
 Conversations resume, quiet and broken.

 A woman enters, her coat soaked through, her shoes squelching on the floor.
 She looks around, finds no welcome, and leaves again.
 The door slams behind her, shaking the windows.
 Harlan mutters something about keeping the cold out, then returns to his bottle.